philipwindeyer/dotfiles/README.md

 Fork, or copy and set up as you'd like.
 The root scripts (i.e. `macos.sh`) can be run as often as you'd like.
 Subsequent runs after the first/inital execution, will ignore or appropriately handle common functions that should only run once, but will still update dependencies and apps, thus keeping everything up to date.

+Note: For Windows setup, see specific instructions at [windows.md](windows.md)

-In `scripts/`, there is a zsh script per environment (macOS, macOS - work machine, etc).
-These scripts source common functions from `scripts/common` and `scripts/macos` for macOS scripts.
+In `scripts/`, there is a zsh/ps1 script per environment (macOS, macOS - work machine, etc).
+These scripts source common functions from `scripts/common` and `scripts/macos` for macOS scripts, and `scripts/windows` for Windows.

 For automatic management/installation of Homebrew formulae and casks, asdf plugins, etc, use the text files in each sub-directory to list your required apps etc.

-Set them as environment vars in the root script accordingly.
+Set them as environment vars in the root script accordingly (where applicable)

 E.g. (inside `macos.sh`)